 With the unavailability of fumagillin, beekeepers have been able to combat Nosema only by indirect methods such as protein feed supplements to boost immune defences, effective varroa control and regular comb changes.
 These are not always effective under harsh winter conditions.
 In Canada, because of the extreme low temperatures and long winters, the beehives have to be sealed and insulated from October to March – a long time for the bees to be confined and an ideal environment for Nosema to increase and spread through the colony.
 Canadian beekeepers were expecting severe winter colony losses if Fumagilin-B remained unavailable for this autumn/fall treatment season.

 Now Canadian beekeepers again have access to fumagillin, manufactured in Canada and supplied by Vita Bee Health.
 The treatment should be administered with autumn/fall and spring feeds as necessary and, as ever, it is vital that beekeepers follow label directions precisely.

 The eighth annual Vita Bee Health international photo competition is now open for entries.
 The competition grows in stature each year with superb honey bee-related photographs from around the world.

-Send us your best honey bee-related photographs to enter the sixth annual Vita international photo competition.
-The overall winner receives a cash prize and eleven others will appear in the Vita 2018 limited edition calendar and feature in Vita’s monthly email newsletters.
-All winners receive a copy of the calendar.
+The outright winner will receive a cash prize and eleven others will appear in the 2020 Vita Bee Health limited edition calendar and feature in Vita’s monthly email newsletters.
+All winners receive a copy of the sought-after calendar.

-The deadline for entries is 22 October 2017.
-Entrants may submit up to four photos (preferably each 1-2 MB in size) by emailing them to email@example.com.
-Photos can be on any relevant topic relating to honeybees and beekeeping.
-Please ensure that photos are of high enough resolution for printing.
-The competition will be judged by an international panel of beekeeping specialists and suppliers.
+The deadline for entries is 25 October 2019.
+Entrants may submit up to four photos (at least 2 MB in size and preferably as attachments) by emailing them to .
+Photos may be on any relevant topic relating to honeybees and beekeeping.